-The hen releases a yolk with the egg cell in it from her ovary.
-It falls into the oviduct (egg production tube).
-When a cockerel and a hen are mated, the sperm cells from the cockerel are placed in the hen’s body and fertilise the egg cell at the top of the oviduct (Fertilisation is the joining of the female egg cell with the male sperm).
-The fertilised egg yolk then takes 23-26 hours to pass down the oviduct.
-Layers of egg white (albumen) are laid down, then two layers of egg membranes and finally the egg shell.
-If an egg is not fertilised, it sill goes through the same process in the oviduct but it will not develop into a chick.
+The hen releases a yolk with the egg cell in it from her ovary where it moves into the oviduct (egg production tube).
+When a cockerel and a hen are mated, the sperm cells from the cockerel fertilise the egg cell at the top of the oviduct (fertilisation is the joining of the female egg cell with the male sperm cell).
+The fertilised egg yolk then takes 23-26 hours to pass down the oviduct, during which time layers of egg white (albumen) are laid down.
+Two layers of egg membranes are then overlaid, and finally the egg shell.
+If an egg is not fertilised, it still goes through the same process in the oviduct but it will not develop into a chick.

-Although the surface of the egg is covered with bacteria, it has its own protective mechanisms in place to prevent the bacteria spoiling the eggs.
+Although the surface of the egg is covered with bacteria, it has its own protective mechanisms in place to prevent the bacteria spoiling the egg.
 These are:

 The hatchery is a special building with controlled ventilation.
-It contains machines for holding and incubating large numbers of eggs.
-The hatchery is designed with hygiene in mind and is laid out so that there is little chance of any contaminating organisms traveling back from hatched chicks to eggs brought in later.
+It contains machines for holding and incubating large number of eggs.
+The hatchery is designed with hygiene in mind and is laid out so that there is little chance of any contaminating organisms travelling back from hatched chicks to eggs brought in later.

-The first stage lasts for 18 days and is called setting.
-The eggs are placed on special trays which can be tilted through 90 degrees, from side to side.
+The first stage lasts for 18 days and is called “setting”.
+During setting, the eggs are placed on special trays which can be tilted through 90 degrees, from side to side.
 The temperature and humidity of the air in the setter is controlled so that conditions inside each egg are suitable for the growth and development of the chick.

-On the 18th day, eggs are transferred to a different tray, which cannot be tilted, and placed in another machine called a hatcher.
+On the 18th day, eggs are transferred to a different tray, which cannot be tilted, and placed in another machine called a “hatcher”.
 Eggs are transferred to hatchers so that hatching chicks do not contaminate other batches of eggs being incubated.
 The hatchers can then be thoroughly cleaned after every hatch.
 By the end of the 21st day all chicks have hatched and are ready to be removed from the machine.
 They are taken to a special room and removed from the hatcher tray.
-They are then placed in chick boxed (usually 100 to a box) ready for delivery to a farm.
+They are then placed in chick boxes (usually up to 100 in a box) ready for delivery to a farm.

-Sexing allows separation of male and females chicks.
+Sexing allows separation of male and female chicks.
 This can be done by:

-Layer strain chicks are always sexed, as the females are kept while the males are killed.
-Breeders are usually sexed, as only one sex of each breeder strain is kept.
+Layer chicks are always sexed, as the females are kept while the males are killed.
+Breeders are usually sexed, as a greater number of females to males are kept for breeding purposes.
 Meat chickens are normally left unsexed, as both sexes are usually reared together.

-The baby chick must be kept warm as it does not have the ability to maintain its body temperature.
+The baby chick must be kept warm as it does not have the ability to maintain a constant body temperature.
 The chicks are transported in chick boxes which are designed to conserve heat while allowing air movement.
-The room where chicks are held in the hatchery and the truck which delivers them to the farm must also be designed to keep the chicks both warm and ventilated.
-There is enough food and water in the yolk to keep the chick alive for about three days, but best results are obtained if they can eat and drink as soon as possible.
+The room where chicks are held in the hatchery and the truck which delivers them to the farm are also designed to keep the chicks both warm (32-34oC) and ventilated.
+There is enough food and water in the yolk to keep the chicks alive for about three days, but best results are obtained if they can eat and drink as soon as possible.
 When placed on the farm, they must be kept warm and have feed and water available at all times.